macagua/example.flask.api/README.rst

 License
 ========

-This project is licensed under the MIT License - see the `LICENSE`_ file for details.
+This project is licensed under the MIT License - see the `LICENSE <./LICENSE>`_ file for details.

 ----